James4Ever0/vignore/README.md

 # vignore

-It has been a while since I've found writing ignore files, like .gitignore, .dockerignore, or .fdignore, to be a hassle.
+It has been a while since I've found writing ignore files, like .gitignore, .dockerignore, or .fdignore, being a hassle.

 I've struggled with including the correct files and excluding unwanted ones.